jamesplease/redux-resource/docs/guides/state-structure.md

 }
 ```

-Now that you know how data is stored, you're ready to start building actions
+Now that you know how data is stored, you're ready to start building
-to modify this data.
+[Actions](http://redux.js.org/docs/basics/Actions.html) to modify this data.